-Lately, despite the twice daily cleansing and moisturising, an hour at the gym, weekly scrubs and face packs, adequate beauty sleep and copious amounts of water, I have been noticing that my skin has never ever looked this terrible.
-It’s reached a point where strangers at the malls are asking me if I am sick and need help… not kidding!
+Lately, despite the twice daily cleansing and moisturising, weekly scrubs and face packs and copious amounts of water, I have been noticing that my skin has never ever looked this terrible.

-Stress triggers a hormone called cortisol (a stress hormone), which slows down skin cells, making them take longer to reach the surface and flake off.
+Stress triggers cortisol (a stress hormone), which slows down the production of skin cells, making them take longer to reach the surface and flake off.
 Hence, dead skin cells build up, making your face look dull and lifeless.

 Quick fix: Keep skin scrupulously clean with a mild soap.
 Use warm, not hot water, and pat skin dry instead of rubbing; put moisturiser on immediately.